Be the One (Dua Lipa song): Commercial performance

 "Be the One" debuted at number 70 on the UK Singles Downloads Chart dated 13 January 2017.
 The following week, the song entered the UK Singles Chart at number 54, becoming Lipa's fourth entry on the chart.
 It peaked at number nine on the chart issue dated 17 February 2017, becoming Lipa's highest-charting single for that occasion as well as her first solo top 10 single.
 The song lasted for 25 weeks on the chart.
-In May 2021, it received a double platinum certification by the British Phonographic Industry (BPI) for sales of 1,200,000 track-equivalent units in the United Kingdom.
-As of February 2022, "Be the One" has sales figures of 1,300,000 in the country that includes 106,000,000 streams.
+In October 2025, it received a triple platinum certification by the British Phonographic Industry (BPI) for sales of 1,800,000 track-equivalent units in the United Kingdom.
 In the United States, the song reached number 40 on the Mainstream Top 40 chart and the summit of the Dance Club Songs chart.
 For track-equivalent sales of 500,000 units, the Recording Industry Association of America awarded the song a gold certification.
 The song also has that certification from Music Canada for 40,000 track-equivalent unit sales.